 - Triggers deep cleaning of classroom, office, common facilities in building, etc.

 - Human Resources/Emergency Management evaluate potential "close contacts" with other employees or students.
 Dean/supervisor directed to notify anyone determined to have close contact to quarantine per the schedule above.

-- The employee or student determined to have close contact is advised to seek testing at least 48 hours after the potential exposure.
+- If unvaccinated, the employee or student determined to have close contact should seek testing at least 48 hours after the potential exposure.
 Find a potential testing site location.
-They are advised to self-quarantine and may not visit TCC facilities until they meet TCC's symptom-based return to campus guidance.
+They should self-quarantine and may not visit TCC facilities until they meet TCC's symptom-based return to campus guidance.

 B. Reporting off-campus COVID-19 diagnosis or exposure